 Give your customers credit

 Losing a sale can be disappointing, but permanently losing a customer due to faulty handling of the situation is worse.
-The most important step is to stay professional and sympathetic.
+The most important step when a customer card is declined is to stay professional and sympathetic.

 Acknowledge that technology can provide challenges at times.
 This indicates that you assume the problem lies outside the cardholder’s control.
 When you take steps to relieve the tension, you can make your customer feel valued and respected.